 ● Maymand: 12,000-year-old cave village of semi-nomads

-In the morning, after having our breakfast, we begin our journey to go to Persepolis; the ceremonial capital of the Achaemenid Empire, and Naqsh-e Rostam.
+In the morning, after having our breakfast, we go to Nasir al-Mulk Mosque.
+The moment we step inside the mosque, it is not hard to see why people call it Pink or rainbow Mosque.
+Then, we continue our journey to go to Persepolis; the ceremonial capital of the Achaemenid Empire, and Naqsh-e Rostam.
 Then, we’ll have our lunch in Sa’adat Shahr where we are going to have a traditional dish.
 In the afternoon, we’ll go to Pasargadae & the ancient capital of the Achaemenid Empire, located in Kuh-e Rahmat (Mountain of Mercy).
 In the evening, we bid Shiraz province farewell to go to visit the last group of Iran’s Nomads who live in one of the most fantastic authentic villages of Iran; Maymand.
 For the night, we’ll stay in a historic hand-made cave in the village.

 ● Ganjali Khan Complex

 Early in the morning, the sounds of jackals around the village wake us up.
 Maymand Village is situated near Shahr-e Babak in Kerman Province.
 It is on the UNESCO World Heritage list as an exemplary system of manmade cave dwellings locals used to cope with the region’s harsh climate.
 The area is a popular destination for those who’d like to experience how life has been back then in history.
 The houses in this ancient village are carved like caverns inside the mountain.
 Today we have enough time to wander around the village & devour its beauty.
 We’ll have a local dish at Nane Salma’s cave.